hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Each trail is independent.
     * `n` is the number of trails, `p` is the probability of success in each trail => `mean=n*p`, `variance=n*p*(1-p)`
     * If the probability of 2 outcomes p, 1-p are the same, then the distribution is normal distribution.
+    * <b>Odds</b>: Odds are defined as the ratio of the probability of success and the probability of failure.
+For example, a fair coin has probability of success is 1/2 and the probability of failure is 1/2 so odd would be 1.
   * <b>Normal Distribution</b>
     * The mean, median and mode of the distribution coincide.
     * The curve of the distribution is bell-shaped and symmetrical about the line x=μ.